neyney10/Visualization-of-GQUIC-features/README.md

 If you can't find it, then the following link might be useful: https://www.wireshark.org/docs/wsug_html_chunked/ChAppFilesConfigurationSection.html

-After you open the file go to ----- TODO ----- and copy all the exported CSV file to this section and save the file.
+After you open the file go to "gui.column.format" and copy all the exported CSV file to this section and save the file.

 Now run Wireshark and make sure that you can see all fields as displayed columns in capture view.